-AEMO will collaborate with the AEMC on this work and progress elements as required rather than reporting directly to the COAG Energy Council.
+AEMO will collaborate with the AEMC in its further work as required rather than reporting further to the COAG Energy Council.

-The AEMC continues work towards its own TOR, targeting a final report in mid-2015.
-The AEMC's next major report is scheduled for February 2015, and will include a preliminary view of the merits of the full OFA.
-With respect to dispatch efficiency, this view will be informed by AEMO's scenario analysis on access settlement, as well as consultancies that will attempt to quantify benefits over time.
+The AEMC is concurrently preparing a Draft Report in relation to its own ToR, which is expected to include a preliminary view of the merits of the full OFA.
+With respect to dispatch efficiency, their view will be informed by AEMO's scenario analysis on access settlement, as well as consultancies that will attempt to quantify benefits over time.
 It will also be informed by AEMO's internal cost estimate.